WilliwadelmaWisky/DatabaseSQL/README.md

 )
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > Different attributes must be separated by a comma and must be specified inside parentheses!
+Table names must be unique.

 ### Insert data to a table
 <p align="justify">
     Data can be inserted to a table with basic sql insert into syntax.
 Every attribute does not have to be explicitly typed.
 If an attribute is not inserted it will be initialized to a default value.
 Let's insert some data to the <i>artists</i> table we created above.
+Data is saved automatically on disk after data is inserted.
 </p>

 ```sql